Want to Run Faster? Start With These 14 Exercises

 #8: Medicine Ball Burpees

-Regular burpees can certainly be useful in your workouts to run faster, but adding a medicine ball takes everything up a notch.
+Regular burpees can certainly be useful for running faster in your workouts, but adding a medicine ball takes everything up a notch.

 You’ll perform the same basic burpee (squat, down to push-up, then explode up to a vertical jump), but all while holding onto a medicine ball.

-The medicine ball makes the squat and vertical jump more challenging because you have added resistance.
+The medicine ball makes squats and vertical jumps more challenging because it adds resistance.

-Driving your arms straight overhead while holding the medicine ball helps build power in your glutes, which can help you run faster.
+Driving your arms straight overhead while holding the medicine ball helps build gluteal power, which can help you run faster.

-Moreover, you’ll get a killer core strength workout and will really challenge your upper body with the push-up portion.
+Moreover, you’ll get a killer core-strength workout and really challenge your upper body with the push-up portion.

-Try to do the push-up with your hands on either side or the top of the medicine ball.
+Try to do the push-up with your hands on either side of the medicine ball or at the top.

 By reducing your base of support and placing your hands on an unstable surface, you’ll really have to activate your core.